An Advent Celebration

 The Jesse Tree Project

-This year, we’re offering Jesse Tree Project Kits for your family.
-We hope you will use these kits with your family each night during Advent, which starts November 30th.
-Beginning November 22nd, the kits will be available in the Welcome Center.
-Pick up a kit for your family.
-We have black and white versions so your kids can color it and make it their own—we even have a version made specifically for adults.
-Or you can pick up a full-color version ready for use.
+This year, Jesse Tree kits are available here for download.
+We hope you will use these kits with your family each night during Advent, which starts November 28th.
+There are black and white versions so your kids can color it and make it their own—we even have a version made specifically for adults.
+Or you can download a full-color version ready for use.

 When Advent is over, take a photo of your completed Jesse Tree and upload it to your social media.
 Tag Calvary in the photo and use the hashtag #CalvaryJesseTree.
 We can’t wait to see your completed trees!

 Use these links to print your own Jesse Tree devotionals, ornaments and trees.